 Plus, you'll need expert knowledge to make sure your site is SEO optimised because multiple product pages for varying colours and sizes of clothing can bring about problems if not properly optimised with technical SEO.

-Expect to pay in excess of £15,000 for an e-commerce site, depending on your business model and size of the website needed.
-Typically, an e-commerce site will set you back £25,000-£30,000.
+Expect to pay in excess of £25,000 for a custom e-commerce site, depending on your business model and number of product listings, this cost could easily run to £100,000+.

 Alongside any of the website types mentioned above, you may need a members area.
 This is a database that stores information about each user who has set up an account and, in the case of e-commerce websites, for example, stores information about previous orders, delivery updates and payment details.